decidables/decidables/sites/detectable/src/task.md

 ---
-title: "Task: Detecting a Signal in a Random Dot Kinematogram"
+title: 'Task: Detecting a Signal in a Random Dot Kinematogram'
 layout: page
 script: index
 ---